Nathan-Wall/SymbolsForES5/README.md

     else delete x[bar]; // This will be used when your environment natively supports Symbols.

-An alternative, if you don't need the fine-grained aspects of `delete`, is to simply set the value to `undefined`, which mimicks `delete` in every aspect except when checking `hasOwnProperty`.
+An alternative, if you don't need the fine-grained aspects of `delete`, is to simply set the value to `undefined`, which mimics `delete` in every aspect except when checking `hasOwnProperty`.
 In most cases, this should be good enough, and will be forward compatible with native Symbols when they are available.